ontologyportal/sigmakee/docker/sigmakee2018/README.md

 without WordNetMappings mounted in the first time and make the login.
 SigmaKEE should update SUMO's KBs and work fine after.

-After this first run, the container can be stop and WordNetMappings can be mounted inside the container without any problem.
+After this first run, the container can be stopped and WordNetMappings can be mounted inside the container without any problem.